dewomser/Toot_music_is_playing/README.md

 ## tweet_music

-Pushes Metatags of Audio-Players  VLC or Clementine to your Twitter account
+Finds Metatags of Audio-Players
+*  VLC
+*  Clementine (KDE)
+*  Elisa (KDE)
+*  Chrome und Firefox mit Plasma-integration and sends as a Tweet to your Twitter-account

 Needs Linux/KDE with mpris, Bash,Twurl

 Twurl needs to be be authorized at Twitter

-Bonus: Suggestion yt
+Bonus: Suggests a Link to yt

 ![alt text](./images/music-tweet.png "Screenshot Twitter")